 Expert tip: Involve a regulatory consultant early to avoid costly redesigns later.

-Step 3: Preliminary Design and Concept Sketches
+Step 3: Preliminary Device Design, CAD Modeling & Concept Development Sketches

 Once the idea is validated, begin the preliminary design phase.
 This includes: